Wave function: Simplified description

 It is possible to relax these conditions somewhat for special purposes.

 If these requirements are not met, it is not possible to interpret the wave function as a probability amplitude.
+Note that exceptions can arise to the continuity of derivatives rule at points of infinite discontinuity of potential field.
+For example, in particle in a box where the derivative of wavefunction can be discontinuous at the boundary of the box where the potential is known to have infinite discontinuity.

 This does not alter the structure of the Hilbert space that these particular wave functions inhabit, but the subspace of the square-integrable functions L^{2}, which is a Hilbert space, satisfying the second requirement is not closed in L^{2}, hence not a Hilbert space in itself.

 The functions that does not meet the requirements are still needed for both technical and practical reasons.